buvis/docs/src/catalogue/samba.md

 ## Description

-A simple in-cluster Samba server
+A simple in-cluster Samba server.

 ## k8 at home search